niteshthapa/angular-dynamic-component-modal/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 ## creater help

-For more info visit Nitesh Thapa https://nitesh-thapa.com/
+For more info visit Nitesh Thapa https://nitesh-thapa.com/ or you can mail me at niteshkumarthapa83@gmail.com